Use the Lightning Data Service MCP Tools (Beta)

 For known limitations on using GraphQL with LWC, see GraphQL Wire Adapter Limitations in the GraphQL API Developer Guide.

-Ask about GraphQL schema information, which contains all the common types referred to by Salesforce GraphQL schemas.
+To use this tool, you can ask about GraphQL schema information, which contains all the common types referred to by Salesforce GraphQL schemas.
+Example prompts include:

 • Show me the GraphQL schema for the account object.